Severin73/JavaLevelBasic/README.md

 [Task #009](https://github.com/Severin73/JavaLevelBasic/blob/main/src/com/javalevelbasic/task009/DotInsideTheTriangle.java) -> The triangle coordinates of the vertices A(x1,y1), B(x2,y2), C(x3,y3) are given.
 The user enters the coordinates of the point x and y from the keyboard.
 Write a program that will determine whether this point lies inside a triangle or not.

+[Task #010](https://github.com/Severin73/JavaLevelBasic/blob/main/src/com/javalevelbasic/task010/LuckyTicket.java) -> heck whether a four-digit number is a lucky ticket.
+A four-digit number is given.
+Check if it is a "lucky ticket".
+Note: a lucky ticket is a number in which - with an even number of digits in the number, the sum of the digits of its left half is equal to the sum of the digits of its right half.
+For example, consider the number 1322.
+Its left half is 13, and its right half is 22, and it is a lucky ticket (because 1+3 = 2 + 2)

 [Task #011]()

 [Task #012]()